kellan/laughingmeme/_posts/asides/2005-02-26-i-find-it-deeply-disturbing-that-a-core-member-of-the-ietf-calsch-wg-doesnt-know-what-icalapp-is.md

 ---
 id: 2844
-title: 'I find it deeply disturbing that a core member of the IETF Calsch WG doesn&#8217;t know what iCal.app is.'
+title: 'I find it deeply disturbing that a core member of the IETF Calsch WG doesnt know what iCal.app is.'
 date: '2005-02-26T20:29:45+00:00'
 author: Kellan
 layout: post